 Tip # 3: Make your goals small.
 It is easy to write down a list of goals.
 Doing them is another story.
 If you find yourself not able to complete the items on your daily to do list, then your goals are too big.
 Start small.
 If your goal is to get your bedroom clean, start with a list of smaller tasks instead.
 List – pick up clothes off the floor, clear off the dresser, wipe down the mirror, make the bed, etc. If your goals are overwhelming, it will be more difficult for you to tackle them.
 Make them smaller instead.

 Tip #4: Use a calendar or planner.
-This is a must have for busy moms.
+This is a must-have for busy moms.
 Write down important dates on the calendar such as upcoming appointments or due dates for bills.
 If you prefer, you can use an online calendar like Google Calendar or Yahoo calendar.
-Some other handy web tools that can help you keep up are Firefox's add on Reminder Fox or Google Chrome's Remind Me extension.
 These are nice tools because they show you reminders while you surf the net.

 Tip #5: Make a daily schedule.
 You don't have to make a rigid schedule but make a plan for your regular daily tasks.
 Try to plan around your energy level.
 If you are a morning person, schedule your most important goals for the morning.
 If you are more of a night owl, save your tough jobs for the evening.

 Tip #6: Good enough is good enough.
 Are you a perfectionist?
 Do you find yourself not letting people help you because they don't do the job as well as you would?
 It's okay if hubby washes the colors and whites together.
 Sure, it would be better if he separated them, but help is help.
 Take the help and let go of your perfectionist ways.